FALLOW BUCK DEER HUNTING IN NEW ZEALAND

 Like their giant cousin the moose Fallow bucks grow palmated antlers, which do not reach the full potential blade width until a Fallow buck is at least six years old.

-A mature Fallow buck will stand about three feet at the shoulder and weigh 175 to 200 lbs.
+Fallow buck will stand about three feet at the shoulder and weigh 175 to 200 lbs.

 What is a trophy?
 Firstly, does it appear that the Fallow buck you have in your binoculars is master of the group he is consorting with?
 As with other species of deer lesser males will hang close to females in oestrous, in hope.
 Your ‘Team Patterson’ guide will need to determine if one of the bucks is indeed the Master Fallow.